Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 ## Line Names allocated implicitly

 According to CSS grid layout module level 1, `grid-template-areas` generate **implicity named grid lines** from named grid areas by default.
-Each named grid area having four implicity named grid line: `-start` append to name of the grid area for starting lines of each grid area and ending lines of each grid area have `-end` append to name of the grid area
+Each named grid area has four implicity named grid line: `-start` append to name of the grid area for starting lines of each grid area and ending lines of each grid area have `-end` append to name of the grid area

 Each implicitly named grid line behaves as same as any other named grid lines.
-They do not appeared in `grid-template-columns` and `grid-template-rows`.
-If we specifiy explicitly named grid lines, Then track line will have both explicitly and implicitly named grid lines.
-Both works same.
+They do not appear in `grid-template-columns` and `grid-template-rows`.
+If we specify explicitly named grid lines, Then the track line will have both explicitly and implicitly named grid lines.
+Both work the same.

 For instance,

 For named grid area `head`, Four implicitly named grid lines are created.
-Row-start and column-start lines named as `head-start`.
-Alike, Row-end and column-end lines named as `head-end`.
+Row-start and column-start lines are named `head-start`.
+Alike, Row-end and column-end lines are named `head-end`.
 Two `head-start` and two `head-end` are implicitly named grid lines of the named grid area `head`.

 ![Implicitly assigned line names](/assets/Implicitly-assigned-line-names.jpg)

 In view of the fact that anyone of the cell can't share disparated named grid areas.
-Consequently, We can't achieve overlay technique in ASCII Art layout.
+Consequently, We can't achieve the overlay technique in ASCII Art layout.
 Though this can be accomplished by implicitly assigned line names.
-We can place an grid item as overlay using implicitly assigned line names.
+We can place a grid item as an overlay using implicitly assigned line names.

 Use the same `grid-area` property, For assigning the implicitly assigned line names to `overlay` element.
-Line based placement as well used the `grid-area` as shorthand property to place an grid items against line numbers.
+Line-based placement as well used the `grid-area` as a shorthand property to place grid items against line numbers.
 Order of `grid-area` property's value is opposite to box-sizing property's value such as margin, padding.

 The order of `grid-area` property's value is